aldonetwork/vRealizeTools/README.md

 # vRealizeTools
-  examples of bad written code to integrate your vRealize instance
+  examples of bad written code to integrate your VmWare vRealize instance